 Photo of a public handwashing facility in Tanzania where they have created a laundry powder dispenser from a bottle.
 Source: Twitter

 Can soapy water be used for handwashing?

 Soapy water can be created by diluting powdered laundry soap or liquid soap.
 However, be careful not to dilute any soap too much as this will make it less effective.
-If you choose to dilute soap make sure that it is still soapy enough that it is able to create a good lather within seconds as this is important in order to effectively remove soap from hands (see ‘Why does handwashing with soap work so well to prevent COVID-19?’).
+If you choose to dilute soap, make sure that it is still soapy enough that it is able to create a good lather within seconds as this is important in order to effectively remove soap from hands (see this resource on how hand washing with soap works).

 Here is a pictorial example of how to create soapy water from laundry detergent powder and how to create dispensers.